Ford VIN Decoder: a Guide to Understand Your Ford VIN

 4-8: Vehicle Descriptor Section (VDS)

-These characters give details about the vehicle’s body style, engine type, model, and restraint system.
+Body style, engine type, model, and restraint system details.

 9: Check Digit